Kanzyone/HTML5-Guide/README.md

 <p>License</p>

-<p>This project is licensed under the Creative Commons Attribution License (MIT) - see the <a href="https://github.com/Kanzyone/HTML5-Foundations/blob/main/LICENSE">LICENSE</a> file for details.</p>
+<p>This project is licensed under the Massachusetts Institute of Technology (MIT) - see the <a href="https://github.com/Kanzyone/HTML5-Foundations/blob/main/LICENSE">LICENSE</a> file for details.</p>

 <br>